stockmouton/stockmouton.github.io/articles/inflation.md

 > Obviously, this is not financial advices and only some educational material.

 ## TLDR
-Expected inflation and inflation will rise but should be transient as the FOMC said (Mainly because of the surge in demand when the economy reopens).
-This means that we are going to be in a transient dynamic for the end of the year.
+Expected inflation and inflation will rise but should be transient (Mainly because of the surge in demand when the economy reopens).
+This means that we are going to be in a transient dynamic at least until the end of the year.
 Bonds yield will probably increase which might create a small bond market crash (hopefully in a controlled manner), a massive amount of investment will rotate in other assets like stocks and crypto for a while.
 In the short term any company selling goods, loans or having strong fundamentals should see a good run, on the other hand risky ones functionning on high interest debts will have to survive in those troubled times.
 After a while, inflation will get back to its 2% target, and economy should boom again.
 The ramining question is: what will be the size of the correction?
-Probably big because of how fast the margin debt is increasing which hints as bubbles and an overall casino market.
+The risk is actually quite high because of how fast the margin debt is increasing and how high volatility remains.
+It hints that some assets in financial markets currently hyperinflated (bubbles) and we are in an overall casino market.

-To conclude,  it's not the time to YOLO as the market will probably be shaken overall and so, having a diversified portfolio and an eye on stock market to be able to react seems the best possible behaviours in the coming month.
+To conclude,  it's not the time to YOLO as the market will probably see corrections here and there and so, having a diversified portfolio and an eye on all financial markets, Governement and FED news is necessary to be able to react rapidly.
+It looks loke it is the best possible behaviours in the coming month.

 To do so, you can look at this [hyperinflation dashboard](../hyperinflation)